adamsilver/fdpb/06-an-inbox.md

 </div>
 ```

 The menu has a role of `menubar` indicating that it contains menu items.
-That's why each submit button is given a role of `menuitem`, letting screen readers announce the component as a three-item menu.
+That's why each submit button is given a role of `menuitem`, so screen readers can announce it as a three-item menu.
 Visually the three buttons are grouped together.
-So all we've really achieved in using ARIA is to denote this grouping for screen readers.
+So all we've really achieved in using ARIA is to convey the same meaning for screen readers.

-As noted earlier, when there isn't enough room to display them inline, they'll stack beneath each other.
-To avoid this, we can use CSS and a little Javascript to collapse the submit buttons inside a traditional menu.
+When there isn't enough room to display them inline, they'll stack beneath each other.
+To avoid this, we can tweak the CSS and Javascript to collapse the submit buttons inside a traditional menu.

 ![Menu closed and open](./images/etc.png)